 ● Appear for the Exam

 Aspirants have to appear for the UGC NET exam.
-The mode of the exam will be online.
+The exam will be online.
 The exam includes two papers each of objective-type questions.
 The candidates have to complete the exam in 3 hours.

 ● Check the result